New Orleans Saints bounty scandal: Players

-Vilma's suspension took effect immediately, while the other three players are allowed to attend training camp.
+Vilma's suspension took effect immediately, while the other three players were allowed to attend training camp.
 In announcing the suspensions, Goodell said that while a large number of players took part in the program, he chose to suspend those players who "were in leadership positions at the Saints; contributed a particularly large sum of money toward the program; specifically contributed to a bounty on an opposing player; demonstrated a clear intent to participate in a program that potentially injured opposing players; sought rewards for doing so; and/or obstructed the 2010 investigation."
 The NFL determined that Vilma and Smith helped Williams start the bounty program.
-The NFL determined that Hargrove lied to league officials during the 2010 investigation and that he told at least one other player, including Vikings defensive lineman Jimmy Kennedy, that the Saints had put a bounty on Favre in the 2009 NFC title game.
+The NFL determined that Hargrove lied to league officials during the 2010 investigation and that he told at least one other player, including Vikings defensive lineman Jimmy Kennedy, that the Saints had put a bounty on Favre in the 2009 NFC Championship game.
 However, both Hargrove and Kennedy denied that any such conversation took place, and it was later determined that it was "unclear exactly what NFL investigators asked Hargrove" during the 2010 investigation.
 The NFL initially claimed that Fujita, who left the team for the Cleveland Browns immediately after the Saints won Super Bowl XLIV, pledged "a significant amount of money" into the bounty program, but later determined that Fujita in fact had not pledged any money into the alleged bounty program.

 Earlier, Goodell had indicated that he was going to come down hard on the players involved, telling Eisen that they "enthusiastically embraced" the scheme.
 "They are on the field, so I don't think they are absolved from any responsibility because of that," he said.

 The NFLPA released a statement calling the suspensions unjustified, claiming that Goodell had not furnished them with any evidence supporting the sanctions.
 The union lodged a formal grievance on May 4, contending that since the suspensions were for on-field misconduct, the players' appeals should be heard by Ted Cottrell and Art Shell, whom the collective bargaining agreement designates as the hearing officers for on-field sanctions.
 It also contended that since the alleged conduct took place before the most recent CBA was signed in August, Goodell should have deferred to NFL special master Stephen Burbank in ruling on the players' actions.
 Goodell issued the suspensions as part of his power to sanction any "conduct detrimental to the integrity and public confidence in the NFL," a violation of Article 46 of the CBA.
 This provision is normally used to sanction off-field conduct.
 However, a league source told CBSSports.coms Clark Judge that it also gives Goodell the power to rule on in-game conduct if he feels that it runs counter to the integrity of the game.